 MC Law places special emphasis on the benefits of judicial clerkships.
 Two seminars are held each year: one early in the first semester and one late in the second semester.
 Current judges and clerks are brought in to meet with students to explain the benefits, duties, and requirements for judicial clerks as well as answer any questions students might have.
-Prof. Debbie Challener, former clerk for the United States Court of Appeals for the Tenth Circuit, is our faculty advisor for the students.
+Professor Donald Campbell is our faculty advisor for the students.

 Students are encouraged to take advantage of the On-Line System for Clerkship Application and Review (OSCAR).
 OSCAR is a web-based system that enables clerkship applicants to file complete applications, and recommenders to file letters of recommendation, on-line.
 Applicants are able to sort and screen clerkships and designate the OSCAR-participant judges to whom they wish to apply.
 Judges will be able to sort and screen the applications directed to them.
 Law school administrators will be able to view student applicant information, upload applicant documents, and coordinate the submission of faculty letters.

 In addition to OSCAR, students and alumni should use their Symplicity account to review an up-to-date list of all federal judges currently hiring.
 This includes those that do not use OSCAR and specifies how they prefer to receive applications.
 Symplicity also gives applicants the ability to export addresses into an Excel document to create a merge file for mailing purposes.
 If you do not have a Symplicity account please access the link listed below.